Compare Fleet Insurance Quotes

 Fleet insurance doesn’t just save you time, it can make admin less of a chore.
 Having all your vehicles on a single policy means you only have one insurer to deal with, one renewal date to remember and one premium to pay.

-Fleet policies can also save you money as most insurers will offer a discount for each additional vehicle you add to the fleet insurance policy.
+Many might assume that fleet insurance premiums will be more expensive than insuring each fleet vehicle individually due to the convenience.
+Surprisingly to many however, fleet policies can ultimately end up saving you money as most insurers will offer a discount for each additional vehicle you add to the fleet insurance policy.

-Bear in mind, though, that if you’ve only got a small fleet it’s still worth comparing separate quotes for each vehicle – just to be sure that two or three individual insurance policies don’t work out cheaper than a single fleet insurance policy.
+Bear in mind though, even if you’ve only got a small fleet it’s still worth comparing separate quotes for each vehicle, just to be sure that two or three individual insurance policies don’t work out cheaper than a single fleet insurance policy.

 Who needs fleet insurance in the UK?

 If you’ve got specialist vehicles in your fleet you’re likely to need a more tailored policy though.
 For example, if you’re a haulier you’ll need HGV fleet cover because standard fleet insurance doesn’t usually extend to HGVs.

 Is car fleet insurance just for businesses?

 The short answer is no. Despite being traditionally associated with businesses only, this type of insurance can be purchased by both businesses and private vehicle owners alike.
 As families grow and children purchase their own vehicles, having a good fleet insurance policy in place can actually prove a better option than individually insuring each vehicle.